The Structure of the Prize

 The prize structure changes slightly from year to year to ensure the CEP's relevance in a rapidly changing clean energy economy.
 However, the prize structure will be as depicted below.

 In January and February, teams submit an executive summary and pitch deck.
 MIT CEP judges select ~20 business plans (4-6 from each category), which then receive mentoring, $1000, and access to other MIT CEP resources.
 During this time, finalists develop and refine their business plans before presenting them to a panel of expert judges at the CEP Finals event on April 14.

 The top two teams in each category go on to compete in the Grand Finals on April 13.
-In the Grand Finals the six teams compete for a $100,000 Grand Prize, a DOE EERE Clean Energy Prize, and the three Track Prizes awarded by GE Ventures, the Massachusetts Clean Energy Center, and ENGIE.
+In the Grand Finals the six teams compete for a $100,000 Grand Prize, a DOE EERE Clean Energy Prize, and the three Track Prizes.

 To be eligible to win the DOE EERE Clean Energy Prize and go on to represent the MIT Clean Energy Prize at the DOE’s National Clean Energy Business Plan Competition in Washington D.C., the entry must be consistent with the mission and technology portfolio of the DOE EERE.